Stophface/thesis/readme.md

 <h3> example_langid.py</h3>

 Written in Python 3.3

 Needs the langid library installed (https://github.com/saffsd/langid.py)

+It identifies the language used 'on' the photo with the langid library.
 Iterates through the SQLite database and uses (here) the title for language identification.
 Writes the identified language (no matter how high the reliability is) to the same SQLite database.